samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 * *Plotting thrombolysis rate by feature value for low and high thrombolysing hospitals*:
     * Plot the relationships between feature values and thrombolysis use for the top and bottom 30 thrombolysing hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set.

-* *A comparison of 10K cohort thrombolysis rates vs SHAP values across hospitals*:
-    * Compare mean hospital SHAP for each hopsital with the predicted 10K cohort thrombolysis rate for each hospital.